kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - [Bielefelder in Nordamerika Auswanderergeschichte(n) des 19.
 Jahrhunderts](https://www.stadtarchiv-bielefeld.de/Portals/0/PDFs/BielefelderInNordamerika.pdf)

   **Author:** Minninger, Monika

   **Contents:** Pdf file.
-The archivist Dr. Monika Minninger (1941-2010) published a list of emigrants from the city and district of Bielefeld from 1815-1900.
+A history and list of emigrants to North America from the city and district of Bielefeld from 1815-1900.

 - [Diekmann, Norbert: Emigrants from Gronau and Epe](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Auswanderer-aus-Gronau-und-Epe.pdf)